 Categories group individual Web pages together based on a similar subject or theme.
 Widely used in blogging platforms like WordPress, categories give order and structure to a website's content, or its taxonomy.
-Categories organize your content in a way that should make it easy for the user to find what he or she is looking for, and category pages serve as an index of all the pages and posts that belong to that particular subject.
+Categories organise your content in a way that should make it easy for the user to find what he or she is looking for, and category pages serve as an index of all the pages and posts that belong to that particular subject.

 Adding a post or page to a website should always include assigning it to a category, and you don't have to limit it to just one.
 Posts can be added to as many categories as you wish, but it's a good idea to keep user intent in mind when organizing your content.
 If the target customer struggles to find what he or she is looking for, then you should rethink your strategy.